-As Dutch collective We Make Carpets‘ name suggests, they make carpets.
-But these aren’t the kind that painstakingly color-match with our new sofas or hang proudly on our walls.
+As the name suggests, Dutch collective We Make Carpets make carpets.
+But these aren’t the kind that painstakingly color-match with our new sofas.
 Made from everyday objects like forks, buttons, staples, matches, cocktail umbrellas and paperclips, their site-specific artworks can be considered contemporary interpretations of a centuries-old craft that celebrate mass industry and beautify the ordinary.

 Designers Marcia Nolte, Stijn van der Vleuten and artist Bob Waardenburg first collaborated on an installation for the Dutch Design Awards in 2009.
 Called Forest Carpet, they arranged materials found in the woods, like leaves, pinecones, twigs and acorns into a striking symmetrical pattern that resembled a decorative rug.
 It was during this process that they realized they shared “an interest in everyday materials, production processes and repetition.”